tearust/teaproject/_tapps/TApps-Creating-a-TApp.md

 See https://github.com/tearust/teaproject/wiki/Bonding-Curve-Theta

-# Create new TApp - YouTube Id
-The YouTube Id of your YouTube TApp.
-If the URL of your video is located at https://www.youtube.com/watch?v=qnZAsosHOTo , then the YouTube Id is **qnZAsosHOTo** .

 # Create new TApp - Min hosts
 The minimum number of hosts that must be hosting this TApp.
 If there are not enough mining machines to reach the **Min hosts** requirement, then the TApp won't run.
 The default value = 3.